 Controlling a robot without explicitly using a remote controller can be achieved in multiple ways.
-It can be controlled via voice commands, hand gesture control, or even accelerometer-based control.
-These technologies can be efficient and life-changing if implemented correctly.
-A lot of research has been conducted in voice and sentiment analysis detection, and although significant research has also been done in hand gesture recognition, there is still much to be explored in the field of sign language detection.
-Effective gesture recognition is foundational for a sign language-controlled robot.
+Among them, control via voice commands and hand gestures is promising.
+A lot of research has been done in voice detection and recognition, and although significant research has also been done in hand gesture recognition, there is still much to be explored in the field of sign language detection.
+Effective gesture recognition is foundational for a sign languagecontrolled robot.
 Studies have explored ways to recognize hand gestures, especially in the context of sign language recognition.
 One main challenge many researchers have identified is the complexity and diversity of signs in American Sign Language (ASL).
 Many signs are static, while others are dynamic.
-Additionally, many dynamic signs look very similar at the beginning, making them difficult to distinguish.
+Additionally, many dynamic signs look very similar under different angles making them difficult to distinguish.